+- 1 Children who receive care during non-traditional hours.
+Check and describe all that oply

 Grants and contracts (as discussed in 4.1.3).

 Describe:

 Family child care networks.

+Describe:

 Start-up funding.

 Describe:

 Technical assistance support.

 Describe:

 Recruitment of providers.

 Describe:

-Providers who have a Maryland EXCELS quality rating at levels 3, 4, and 5 receive a differential payment of 10% to 44% above the regular subsidy reimbursement.
-In addition, child care providers receive an additional subsidy rate of 5-15% for providing care during non-traditional hours.

-Support for improving business practices, such as management training, paid sick leave, and shared services.
+✓ Tiered payment rates (as discussed in 4.3.2) .

 Describe:

+Pr oviders who have a Maryland EXCELS quality rating at levels 3, 4, and 5

+receive a differential payment of 10% to 44% above the regular subsidy

+reimbursement.
+In addition, child care providers receive an additional subsidy rate

+of 5-15% for providing care during non-traditional hours.

+☐ Support for improving business practices, such as management training, paid

+sick leave, and shared services.

+Describe:

+✓ Accreditation supports.

+Describe:

-The MSDE Accreditation Support fund provides financial assistance to child care centers and family child care providers pursuing national accreditation.
-The fund pays the fees on behalf of the provider for the initial application, and renewals, of national accreditation.
-For programs pursuing Maryland Accreditation, there are no associated fees, but the Fund provides reimbursement to programs for instructional materials purchased during the accreditation process, that relate to the program's improvement plan.
+The MSDE Accreditation Support fund provides financial assistance to child care

+centers and family child care providers pursuing national accreditation.
+The fund

+pays the fees on behalf of the provider for the initial application, and renewals, of

+1 , I am a manage of broaden and a manage of broaden and a manage of broaden and a manage of the man

+national accreditation.
+For programs pursuing Maryland Accreditation, there are no

+materials purchased during the accreditation process, that relate to the program's improvement plan.

 Child Care Health Consultation.
+Describe:

 Mental Health Consultation.
 Describe:

-Cother.
+☐ Other.
 Describe:

 4.6.2 Describe what method(s) is used to increase supply and to improve quality for the following.

 e) Other.
-Check and describe all that apply:

-Grants and contracts (as discussed in 4.1.3).

-The Child Care Quality Incentive Grant Program (CCQIG) supports projects that improve the professionalism and quality of child care programs.
+Check and describe all that apply: Grants and contracts (as discussed in 4.1.3).
+Describe: The Child Care Quality Incentive Grant Program (CCQIG) supports projects that improve the professionalism and quality of child care programs.
 The program also supports initiatives that improve children's school readiness.

 MSDE provides an Accreditation Support Fund to assist providers with paying the fees necessary to become accredited.
-MSDE pays all expenses related to the self - study, application fees, and filing fees.
+MSDE pays all expenses related to the self study, application fees, and filing fees.
 This Fund also assists providers with purchasing materials, equipment, toys, etc., critical to the program becoming accredited.

 Family child care networks.
 Describe:

+✓ Start-up funding.

+associated fees, but the Fund provides reimbursement to programs for instructional